theturboturnip/harper/packages/web/src/routes/docs/contributors/local-stats/+page.md

 Harper keeps track of certain aspects of your writing.
 Things like:

-- What words to misspell most often?
+- What words are misspelled most often?
 - How often do you accept Harper's suggestions?
 - How much do you write?